-In much the same way as there are so many options for Orange County termite control there are more than ten cat species in Africa.
+In much the same way as there are so many options for a Block Wall Company there are more than ten cat species in Africa.
 Besides the famous cats such as the lion leopard, and cheetah we have other smaller species that inhibit the Savannah and as well the wetter areas of the continent.
 The smaller species include the African wildcat, sand cat, golden cat, jungle cat, caracal and the serval cat that dominates them all.

 The African serval cat is indigenous to the African continent it has been tamed and widely kept as an exotic breed in the western world.
 You can easily locate this breed in the wetter parts away from the north and south-west hotter parts of the continent.

 Owing to human encroachment and interference the servals live in the open grasslands and plain of the sub-Saharan African well supplied with water